Thomas C. Jerdon: Natural history

 In his personal matters he was said to be careless and forgetful.
 He often had trouble with his creditors and during the time of his death he was found to be insolvent.
 Jerdon has also been noted as being rash.
 On one occasion, he tried catching a cobra by the tail and got bitten on the tip of finger which he slashed with a pocket knife.
 He was also nearly strangled by a pet python that he kept.

 Eponyms

 Photo of grave in West Norwood cemetery paid for by subscriptions raised by Henry Dresser.
 The grave no longer exists.

-Jerdon is honored in the specific names of three species of lizards (Calotes jerdoni, Cnemaspis jerdonii, Ophisops jerdonii) and three species of snakes (Hydrophis jerdonii, Protobothrops jerdonii, Indotyphlops jerdoni).
+Jerdon is honoured in the specific names of three species of lizards (Calotes jerdoni, Cnemaspis jerdonii, Ophisops jerdonii) and three species of snakes (Hydrophis jerdonii, Protobothrops jerdonii, Indotyphlops jerdoni).
 Francis Day named two species of fishes, Hypselobarbus jerdoni and Amblypharyngodon jerdoni, after Jerdon, the latter however is a junior synonym.
 Jerdon's nightjar is also named after him.